Decoding "Four Less Than a Number Squared": A Deep Dive into Quadratic Expressions

 - Four less than: This means we subtract 4 from the result of the squaring operation.

-Therefore, "four less than a number squared" translates directly into the algebraic expression: x² - 4.
+Which means, "four less than a number squared" translates directly into the algebraic expression: x² - 4.
 This is a quadratic expression, meaning it's a polynomial with the highest power of the variable being 2.
 Understanding this fundamental translation is key to unlocking the deeper concepts associated with this expression.

 Representing "Four Less Than a Number Squared" Algebraically